DryCard™ indicates food dryness

 The DryCard™ is an inexpensive device developed by UC Davis researchers for determining if dried food is at a low enough moisture content to prevent mold growth during storage.
 Moldy food has a bad taste and may be contaminated with harmful toxins.
 Molds will not grow if the air around a product is lower than 65 percent relative humidity.

-DryCard shows dryness with color
+DryCard displays dryness with color guide

-The DryCard was recently featured in the UC Davis Egghead blog and in the UC Davis Postharvest Technology Center newsletter.
+The DryCard was also featured in the UC Davis Egghead blog and in the UC Davis Postharvest Technology Center newsletter.
 Read the blog post: "10-cent DryCard to Help Farmers Keep Harvest Safe From Mold"

 How does DryCard work?